 2. These Explanatory Notes provide guidance on “Essentially Derived Varieties” under the 1991 Act of the International Convention for the Protection of New Varieties of Plants (UPOV Convention).
 The purpose of this guidance is to assist members of the Union and relevant stakeholders in their considerations in matters concerning essentially derived varieties.
 The only binding obligations on members of the Union are those contained in the text of the UPOV Convention itself, and these Explanatory Notes must not be interpreted in a way that is inconsistent with the relevant Act for the member of the Union concerned.

-3. These Explanatory Notes are divided into two sections, Section I: “Provisions of essentially derived varieties”, provides guidance on the notion of essentially derived varieties and Section II: “Assessment of essentially derived varieties”, provides guidance on assessing whether a variety is essentially derived.
+3. These Explanatory Notes are divided into the following four sections: Section I Provisions of essentially derived varieties; Section II Assessment of essentially derived varieties; Section III Options for the enforcement of breeders’ rights in relation to essentially derived varieties; and Section IV Facilitating EDV understanding and implementation.

 SECTION I: PROVISIONS OF ESSENTIALLY DERIVED VARIETIES